mark-summerfield/uxf/py/README.md

 ## Changes

+- 2.4.5 Tweaked `__str__()` support to output more newlines instead of spaces—this makes it slightly more human-friendly without increasing the output size.
 - 2.4.4 Removed redundant code left over from 2.4.3 plus more docs.
 - 2.4.3 Added `str()` support for `Field`, `List`, `Map`, `Table` (improved), `TClass`, and `Uxf` (improved).